mrrodriguez/mrrodriguez.github.io/_posts/2024-05-20-emacs-to-neovim.markdown

 ### Update: 2024-05-22

-I continue this discussion into a "Part 2" post @ ["From Emacs to Neovim (Part 2)"]({% post_url 2024-05-22-emacs-to-neovim-part-2 %}) where some concrete configuration examples are provided.
+I continue this discussion into a "Part 2" post @ ["From Emacs to Neovim (Configuration)"]({% post_url 2024-05-23-emacs-to-neovim-part-2 %}) where some concrete configuration examples are provided.

 # Background